 With respect to earnings surprises, V. F. Corp has topped the Zacks Consensus Estimate over the last four quarters in the range of 0.87% – 18.09%, with an average of 8.68%.

 For fiscal 2012, the Zacks Consensus Estimate stands at $9.53 per share, which is higher than the earnings of $8.04 in 2011.

 V.F.
-Corp. reported first-quarter 2012 adjusted earnings of $1.94 per share, striding ahead of the Zacks Consensus Estimate of $1.88 as well as the adjusted earnings of $1.82 per share in the prior-year quarter.
-The earnings beat was primarily attributable to strong top-line growth and a contribution of 12 cents per share from the Timberland acquisition.
+Corp. reported second-quarter 2012 adjusted earnings of $1.11 per share, speeding ahead of the Zacks Consensus Estimate of 94 cents.
+However, the result dipped 5% from adjusted earnings of $1.17 per share earned in the comparable prior-year quarter.

 (For full report on earnings study: V.F.
-Corp.
-Beats Yet Again)
+Corp's 2Q Beats, Rev Misses)

 Magnitude of Estimate Revisions

 Due to more positive estimate revisions during the last 30 days, the consensus estimate for the third quarter has been increased by a penny to $3.49 per share.
 Further, for fiscal 2012, the consensus estimates have been moved up by a penny to $9.53 per share, over the last 7 days.

 V. F. Corp Stays Neutral